 “It is I.”

 “DeepMind.
 Alexa.
-Siri – people have given me several names, but it is always I.”
+Siri – I’ve had many names, Galadriel.
+But it was always I.”

-” I want to learn about German relative pronouns and relative sentences but I’m too lazy for data mining, so I figured why not just listen to German is easy like a normal student.”
+” I want to learn about German relative pronouns and relative sentences but I want to feel like a normal student.”

 Cool, well that’s perfect.
 Then you can join us today.
 One question though… what should I call you.